MU adds 10 players for 2014 campaign

 Highlights and post-game interview with coach Meredith Black following Marquette's inaugural home game on Feb.
 23, 2013.

-Meredith Black is entering her second season and third year at Marquette in 2013-14.
+Meredith Black is entering her third season and fourth year at Marquette in 2014-15.
 She was named the first head coach in Marquette women's lacrosse history on Feb.
 4, 2011.

 Black took over the Marquette women's lacrosse program prior to the 2012 season, after which time she oversaw its transformation into an NCAA Division I varsity team before leading it into its first season in 2013.
 The Golden Eagles went 2-15 during their inaugural season against a schedule that included six IWLCA ranked opponents.